HassanSajjad-302/HMake/README.md

 On each invocation, `hbuild` checks `configure`, `build`, `recompileNodes` (which always contains `hmake.cpp`), `reconfigureNodes`, `cache.txt`, `nodes-cache.bin`, `config-cache.bin`, and `build-cache.bin`.
-Both node sets use content hashes: timestamp changes prompt hashing, but unchanged nonzero hashes do not trigger recompilation or reconfiguration.
+Regular files in both node sets use content hashes: timestamp changes prompt hashing, but unchanged nonzero hashes do not trigger recompilation or reconfiguration.
 Their baseline hashes are stored alongside node IDs in the `build-cache.bin` prefix as 4-byte IDs and 8-byte hashes.
 Zero denotes an empty/unhashed input with no committed baseline, so an empty tracked file triggers its owning phase again on each invocation while it remains empty.
 Successful bootstrap